 Zach J. Meyer

-My name is Zach Meyer and I am a 3D computer artist who concentrates on modeling hi-res and low-res models, UVing, and texturing for games, simulations, and other interactive experiences.
+My name is Zach Meyer and I am a 3D digital artist who concentrates on modeling hi-res and low-res models, UVing, and texturing for games, simulations, and other interactive experiences.
 In developing my career, I have been advancing my skills through education and work experience.
-My education includes my undergrad degree as an Art and New Media Studies double major and my master’s degree in Interactive Entertainment, both of which provide me with hands-on skills in the world of 3D modeling within the video gaming field.
-My work experience in the field has most recently been being a Graphic Technical Support/3D Graphic Artist, in which I created models for Department of Defense agencies and FAA flight training simulations.
+My education includes my master’s degree in Interactive Entertainment with a concentration in 3D art and my undergrad degree as an Art and New Media Studies double major, both of which provide me with hands-on skills in the world of 3D modeling.
 I also have a passion for all forms of art including digital 2D work and animation, UI/UX, and traditional art.
-I am even currently taking courses in UI/UX design to further hone my skills.
+I have recently completed courses in UI/UX design to further hone my skills.

-I have been employed with Adsync Technologies for over a year, working on flight training simulation assets and models for government contracts such as the Federal Aviation Administration.
-I have been in charge of creating photorealistic low-res models that accurately depict airport buildings and vehicles which can efficiently run in simulations.
+I am currently employed with CAE as a Multimedia Technician.
+I produce high definition photo-realistic and photo-accurate 2D and 3D interactive media to be used in simulation and/or emulation scenarios and procedural tasks as part of aviation courseware and other design assignments.
+I thoroughly enjoy working for CAE.
+Previously, I was employed with Adsync Technologies, working on flight training simulation assets and models for government contracts such as the Federal Aviation Administration.
+I created photorealistic low-res models that accurately depicted airport buildings and vehicles which could efficiently run in simulations.
 This included studying satellite imagery and ground photos and then replicating the visuals for the simulations.
-It has been an amazing experience being able to be an aid in training programs.
+It was an amazing experience being able to be an aid in training programs.
 Here, I worked with Maya and 3ds Max for modeling and Photoshop for creating photorealistic textures.
+Adsync has provided me with a great letter of recommendation.
+In addition, I have been contracted to work on asset and character 3D models in the industry.

 Along with these programs for game and digital art, I have a background in traditional art.
 I have learned to work with a variety of styles and have a solid understanding of art essentials such as figure drawing, color theory, lighting, and shape language.
 My artwork has been shown in over 30 exhibitions.

-Art is an incredibly important part of my life, especially in the computer world.
-I love working in this field and I will always try my best to make a valuable contribution with my artistic skills to the places I work.
-Thank you for taking your time reading a little bit about me.
-Please, enjoy my art!
+I enjoy working in this field and I will always try my best to make a valuable contribution with my artistic skills to the places I work.
+Thank you for your time.

 Big Arts Sanibel Island - International Society of Experimental Artists - Florida, Don’t Fall Asleep - pen on paper, 2017